Ario124/Game_Room/README.md

 * Game Room is ment to be used as a platform where developers can recruit individuals with interest to game related projects.

+* Users can create rooms with information to display for visitors.
+* Users can participate and chat in the selected room.

 ## Initial Setup